Kr3m/qlone-mod/README.md

 Qlone adds some nifty stuff like the FreezeTag gameplay, based on the Quake 3 [FreezeTag](https://github.com/dbircsak/freeze-tag) code by Darrell "Doolittle" Bircsak (only server-side ATM).

+New freeze client code to support frozen player skins added by Kr3m.

 ## New cvars

 * freezeTag <0|1> : default to 0.
 Toggle the Freeze Tag gameplay